Reviews You Can Rely On

 Analysis and Test Results

-With a focus on backcountry water filters, we chose a wide variety of options that you'll encounter on the market.
-While it might be difficult to assess different categories of water treatment products (for example, chemical treatment versus a hand pump), the metrics used to evaluate each filter offer helpful insight into which products excel in one area or another.
-Using this information, we hope to help you find exactly what you are looking for.
+With a focus on backcountry water filters, we selected a diverse range of options.
+If you are not sure what option is best for you, read our article [How to Select a Backpacking Water Filter and Treatment System].
+While it may be challenging to compare different categories of water treatment products (for example, chemical treatment versus a hand pump), the metrics used to evaluate each filter provide helpful insights into which products excel in one area or another.

 What's the Best Value?